Sketchware-Pro/Sketchware-Pro-Website/docs/intro.md

 Sketchware Pro is a great tool for anyone looking to create Android apps without any programming knowledge.
 With its drag-and-drop interface and built-in components, it's easy to create professional-looking apps in no time.

-## Wanna contribute to Sketchware pro?
+## Wanna contribute to Sketchware Pro?
 To contribute to Sketchware Pro, you can follow these steps:

 1. Fork the Sketchware Pro repository on GitHub.